glowkeeper/Enervator/README.md

 Given the value of a single EOR at $4.47 and total supply of 7,727,623,693, the total network value of Enervator would be:

-7727623693 * US$4.47 = $34,542,477,907.
+7727623693 * US$4.39 = $33,924,268,012

 _Enervator was first described in [Steve Huckle's PhD Thesis](https://glowkeeper.github.io/PhDWorks/).
 The above introduction to EOR borrows excerpts from that work._

-_A note on the name: Enervator is a noun meaning 'something that enervates', where 'enervates' is a verb, meaning to weaken; in this context, the aim of the token is to weaken energy consumption._
+_A note on the name: Enervator is a reference to the token's relation to energy, and the word itself is a noun meaning 'something that enervates', where 'enervates' is a verb, meaning to weaken; in this context, the aim of the token is to weaken energy consumption._

+## Deployed Addresses

+Enervator is currently deployed on the [Ethereum testnet Rinkeby](https://rinkeby.etherscan.io/token/0xa6851748083e59897c74240544c39b976fe14be2).

 ## Licensing